skafdkjd/robotic-arm-control/README.md

 - Servo channels are defined as `SERVO_CHANNEL0`, `SERVO_CHANNEL1`, `SERVO_CHANNEL2`, `SERVO_CHANNEL3`, and `SERVO_CHANNEL4`.
 - The minimum and maximum angles for each servo are defined as `MIN_ANGLE` and `MAX_ANGLE` for each channel.

-### Setup Function

-The `setup()` function initializes the serial communication and the PCA9685 board.
-It also sets the PWM frequency to 50Hz, which is standard for servo motors.

-### Loop Function

-The `loop()` function performs the following steps:
-1. Reads the values from each potentiometer.
-2. Maps the potentiometer readings to servo angles.
-3. Maps the angles to the pulse length range.
-4. Sets the PWM signal for each servo channel.
-5. Outputs the potentiometer readings, angles, and pulse lengths to the Serial Monitor.
-6. Delays for 10ms to ensure smooth servo movement.

 ## Usage Instructions

 1. Connect the hardware components as described in the circuit diagram.